 Everybody gathered at school at 7 AM on the day.
 The bus arrived after 20 minutes.
 Everybody was seated in the bus within 15 minutes.

-(c) At what time did they start journey?
+- (b) At what time did the bus arrive at school? - (c) At what time did they start journey?

 The driver stopped the bus at a petrol pump to fill fuel tank.